marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 ### Putting the App together

 The production application will configure security rules, create the exposed services, and provide other support beans that we will discuss later on.
-In the next listing, we will look at enabling Spring Security for our service configuration.
+In the next listing, we will look at enabling Spring Security for RSocket.

 ```kotlin
 @EnableReactiveMethodSecurity  // 1